technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 1/Lab 1 - Buildi an agent in Copilot Studio.md

      ![](./media/image16.png)

-14. With your agent created, select **Topics** from the above horizontal pallet.
+14. With your agent created, select **Topics** from the above horizontal lost of options.

      ![](./media/image17.png)